ex16x41/bugbounty/README.md

-# How and where to find buckets directly on target?
+# How and where to find buckets directly on target? manually

 **view source code (S3 Bucket URL hardcoded in HTML of webpage)**